Chicago Architecture is one of a kind!

 I found a really helpful reference to the unique architectural styles of Chicago in a Curbed Chicago article and I am using their info here.

 The Victorian two-flat is often referred to as the workhorse of Chicago housing.
 It was typically built from 1900 to 1920, these homes were a bridge for the working class between apartment life and the single family bungalows that followed.
 Usually, the owner lived on the first floor, and the second floor was rented out.
 Two-flats were made of wood, brick, or stone and found in a variety of architectural styles.
 This Two-Flat house portrait below was built in the early 1900’s and has a Victorian layout.
 As is the case with many of these houses, they were converted into one home as is the case here.
-My clients and the owners of this house have lived there for decades and have steadily made improvements over the years.
+My clients and the owners of this house have lived there for decades and have steadily and lovingly made improvements over time.

 Mid-Century Modern Homes